Texas-Waitlisters/PrescriptChain/README.md

-# ChainMail
+# PrescriptChain

-Made for Factom Blockchain Hackathon
+Made for Factom Blockchain Hackathon by the Waitlisters